ClericPy/zipapps/README.md

    1. > python3 venv.pyz entry.py
    2. the cache will be unzipped to `./zipapps_cache/venv` for `-u` is not null

+## 4. Activate the `.pyz` environment

+1. `import zipimport; zipimport.zipimporter('bottle.pyz').load_module("ensure_zipapps")`
+   1. automatically unzip cache, and add the path to sys.path
+   2. it can be run multiple times
+2. if they are all pure-python code
+   1. `impory sys; sys.path.insert(0, "bottle.pyz")`

 # Command line usage

 ![image](https://github.com/ClericPy/zipapps/raw/master/args.png)